Setting Up and Configuring a Logi Report Server Cluster

 Since Logi Report Server Cluster uses the same server DBMS, you need to make the system database in the JDBC URL text box point to the same DBMS as the previous server.
 This requires that you replace localhost with the IP address of the first cluster node that you installed, for example,

-- Start up the Logi Report Server that hasn't been enabled for cluster.
+- Start up the Logi Report Server that has not been enabled for cluster.

 - Point to Administration on the system toolbar, select Configuration > Cluster > Configuration from the drop-down menu.